Find Affordable College Courses

 Education Levels of Assistive/Augmentative Technology and Rehabilitation Engineering Majors

-During the 2020-2021 academic year, 44 students earned their graduate certificate in assistive/augmentative technology and rehabilitation engineering.
+During the most recent year for which data is available, 51 people earned their graduate certificate in assistive/augmentative technology and rehabilitation engineering.
 This makes it the 60th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in assistive/augmentative technology and rehabilitation engineering at each degree level.